 "If I had been a carpenter, I would have built a wooden beehive", says Cremata.
 "Theatre is just a pretext.
 It is a gift of my mentor, actress and director Berta Martínez (2000 National Theatre Award), who saw it as a group of bees who create their own home."

-of great information for art teachers, art curators, photographers, artists, dancers and those travellers interested in Cuban culture & arts, summarized in a quick-read format.
-Last minute discounts on Cuba cultural tours, contests and
+of information for art teachers, art curators, photographers, artists, performing arts & theatre professionals, dancers and those travellers interested in Cuban culture & arts.
+Last minute discounts on Cuba Study Tours, Cuba Cultural Trips and

-featured cultural travel opportunities, all to keep you up to date with the cultural world of Authentic
+featured cultural travel opportunities.
+All to keep you up to date with the cultural world of

-Performing Arts Cuba Travel for Performing Arts & Theatre Professionals!
+Performing Arts Cuba Cultural Tour for Performing Arts & Theatre Professionals!
 From October 15 to October 22, 2017

 This Cuba cultural tour for actors, dancers, choreographers, theater directors, performing arts and theatre teachers, set designers, stage managers,

 arts & entertainment workers and for all performing arts and theatre professionals represents a rare opportunity to explore Cuban performing arts and theatre world, get to know Cuban theatre groups and performing arts companies and meet Cuban performing arts professionals.

 Theatrical performances were organized in Cuba as early as the 17th century during the Corpus Christi and patron saint's day festivities then held in every Cuban town.
 The 19th century was a brilliant period in romantic theatre, while popular or vernacular theatre was very well received by audiences.
 During the Republican period, small theatre companies that followed contemporary drama styles were abundant, although they survived by donations as they lacked official support.